 10.2 Procedure A

 10.2.1 Dispense one of the solvents listed in 6.2.1 onto the panel, wiping to dryness with fresh absorbent cleaning material.
 Repeat for a total of three washes with this solvent.
 Final wipe shall be MEK or Acetone.
+The panels should be allowed to dry for at least 10 minutes.
 Panels not used within 10 hours should be recleaned.

 Note 6 – Discard panels showing stains, discoloration, or many scratches.
 Avoid contacting panel surface with fingers.
 During storage, panels should be protected from damage or contamination.